h-cel/ClimateVegetationDynamics_GrangerCausality/README.md

 ### Prerequisites

-The script is mainly built around the following package:
+The script is mainly built using the following packages:

 ```
 python 2.7.12 | Anaconda 2.3.0 (64-bit) (or higher)